Wlzzzz-del/weighted-network-find-algorithm/README.md

 import math
 from collections import defaultdict
 ```
+# algorithm
+it seperate the process two steps.One step is seperate the important nodes to be the center of cluster. then check out another node's correlation.
+Base on the correlation add them to cluster.

+# some problem
+The proposed algorithm simply integrates exist similarity measure, K-means clustering algorithm and set pair theory.
+The motivation of this study is not clear.

+# about this project
+it is from one teammate's article.
+But in some reasons, the article did not be publish.
+I uploading this project for recording the problem.
+as you see the comlexity is too large, and the code is not strong, maybe i will fix them someday.

 # how to assess the algorithm
 I will give some other compared algorithm like cpm,conga,lfm and so on and get their Modularity to compare their effect.

 # datasets
 cond-mat-2003,dolphins,football,hep-th,karate,lesmis,netscience,polbooks

+# about me
+email:wu_lizhao@yeah.net
+wechat: xxscoder